kite9-org/kite9/docs/Templating.md

   </template>
 ```

 Note how the `<polygon>` is constructed, dependent not only on the size of the container it is in, but also on the `$pt` size.
-(This creates a signpost kind of shape like the ones used [here](https://riskfirst.org/A-Simple-Scenario)).
+(This creates a signpost kind of shape like the ones used [here](https://riskfirst.org/A-Simple-Scenario)), shown below.
+The signpost size is created according to the size of the text within it.

 ![Signpost Shape](images/signpost.png)